Food

 How To Add Fiber To A Dog’s Diet

-Switching to or mixing in a high fiber dog food or other highly fibrous foods to their diet is an easy and effective way to raise the fiber intake.
-If you are not ready to switch your dog to a higher fiber formula, plenty of fresh fruits and vegetables can be added to the bowl or used as snacks.
+Switching to or mixing in high-fiber dog food or other highly fibrous foods to your dog’s diet is an easy and effective way to raise their fiber intake.
+If you are not ready to switch your dog to a higher-fiber formula, plenty of fresh fruits and vegetables can be added to their bowl or used as nutritious or low-calorie snacks.
 There are several natural, very healthy sources.
-These include beet pulp, pumpkin, ground flaxseed, lettuce, kelp, carrots, green beans, apples, brown rice, and berries like strawberries and blueberries.

 Good Sources Of Fiber For Dogs

-Pumpkin is one of the best sources of fiber owners can choose to give their dogs.
-Other high-quality sources include broccoli, microgreens, leafy greens, and grains.
-Other highly fibrous foods include squash, sweet potatoes, oats, barley, and quinoa, to name a few.
+Pumpkin and pumpkin puree is one of the best sources of fiber that owners can choose to give to their dogs.
+Other high-quality sources include broccoli, microgreens, leafy greens, beet pulp, kelp, carrots, green beans, apples, strawberries, and blueberries.
+Other highly fibrous foods include rice, oats, barley, and quinoa, to name a few.
 If you add fresh vegetables or fruit to your pup’s diet, use plain, fresh produce.
-It is particularly important not to feed your pet foods prepared for humans or other animals.
-It may contain ingredients like garlic, onion, or added sweeteners and sugars that are unhealthy or even toxic for canines to eat.
+It is essential not to feed your pet foods prepared for humans or other animals.
+It may contain ingredients like garlic and onion or added sweeteners and sugars that are unhealthy or toxic for canines.

 How To Change Your Dog’s Food